TimosPal/Entity-Resolution/README.md

     Clique Merging is essentially a List Merge but the pointers of the ItemCliquePairs are all updated so it is done in O(N).

+    Clique_Finalize has to be called after all the items are added so possible duplicates are removed from the Clique non-smimilar lists.
+Inside the clique structure a hash is updated with the appropriate non-similar cliques keys for easier O(1) access.

 ### External libraries :
 - acutest.h , used for unit testing